-Your FICO Score is what lenders use to determine your potential risk factor.
+Your FICO Score is a credit score that lenders use to determine your potential risk factor.
 That is, whether you are more likely to pay them back (low risk) or more likely to default on your payments (high risk).
 Your FICO Score is calculated using data collected from your credit report.
 Scores range from 300 to 850.
 The higher you are able to boost your score, the lower risk you’re considered to be.
-Read on to find out why your FICO Score is important and how you can improve yours.
+Typically, credit ratings range from “poor” to “excellent”.

 You may not know that you have more than one FICO Score.
 The Fair Isaac Corporation regularly updates the formulas they use to calculate FICO Scores and create new versions.
 Some versions are industry-specific and some are newer, like FICO Score 9.
 For more information, check out Fair Isaac Corporation’s website.

-Credit utilization (30%): The second most important factor in your FICO Score is how much of your available credit you’re using.
+The second most important factor in your FICO Score is how much of your available credit you’re using.
 If you’re using a large portion of your overall credit, lenders may perceive you as being overextended and at risk for defaulting on payments.

 Lenders want to know the average age of all of your credit accounts, the age of your oldest and newest accounts, and when you last used your accounts.
 Showing consistency over the long term is important for demonstrating your ability to be consistent going forward.

 There are different types of credit.
 Most credit accounts fall under one of two major categories: revolving or installment.
 Revolving credit accounts include credit cards, retail cards, and lines of credit.
 Installment accounts include things like auto loans, personal loans, and mortgages.
 Lenders like to see that you’ve demonstrated an ability to manage different types of credit accounts.

 If you do miss a payment, get in touch with your creditor as soon as possible to make them aware of the situation.
 Maybe you got paid less this month because you were short on work hours due to illness, or you simply missed your due date because you had something going on in your life.
 They may have the ability to remove the late mark from your report if you have a legitimate reason and make your request in a timely manner.